Colorful figurative painter

 Busy art blogger

-Thank goodness I’m blessed with good health, lots of energy and a fabulous husband who has supported me and my efforts to help promote and support other artists.
+Thank goodness I’m blessed with good health, lots of energy and a fabulous husband who supported me and my efforts to help promote and support other artists.
 Dennis, we all thank you.

 I was always an artist and a dresser, always painting and making things.
 My parents were both designers so I got used to having different clothes and finally, tearfully learned to sew at about 16 on my Bernina 830 which I still use today.